 This process ensures that the steel industry’s sustainability reporting remains relevant and meaningful to its stakeholders and society.

-Our latest materiality assessment confirmed that the following seven focus areas are key topics that our stakeholders want to know more about and to know what we are doing about them.
+Our latest materiality assesment confirmed that the following seven focus areas are key topics that our stakeholders want to know more about and to know what we are doing about them.

 Customers and investors are increasingly asking questions about what a company’s climate strategy is, how to ensure that no conflict minerals are used in the production process, how to ensure there is no child labour associated with scrap recovery, what solutions are in place to reduce net water consumption and pollution.
 The list goes on.

 The questions are becoming more frequent and more specific.
 Are we ready to answer to those questions?

 We should be.
 As an industry, we recognise the growing interest and need of our stakeholders to have more information on these key topics and interactive dialogue with the industry.

 These issues, and how to communicate on them, were intensively discussed during our recent members meeting on Sustainability Reporting.
 We can definitely say that our members are on board to address these topics.